uilianries/imgui/Future-features.md

 I _think_ there is a sort of urgency.
 If those features are not standardized, more people will fork and implement their own solution and it will be hard for them to come back to master.
 It's been happening already.
 It's not the end of the world, but the value of Dear ImGui is that it decently solves problems that everyone have.
 It'd be preferable if those solutions were shared.

 I have just shipped [my game](http://www.TheDragonsTrap.com) this month, and working on Steam version now.
 After that I will be free and I would like to take this timing opportunity to gather funds and focus on Dear ImGui for a while.
 If your company uses it, there is probably something you can do to contribute and make that goal happens.
-Get in touch!
+I could e.g. invoice for support, that would be used to fund further development of the library.
+Let's talk about it!
 E-mail me: omarcornut (gmail).

 ## Screenshots